fanduel-oss/refract/docs/usage/injecting-dependencies.md

 Because dependencies are simply passed into Refract as props, you can easily add any dependency you need - all you have to do is add more props!

+To see an example of what a useful dependency might look like, take a look at the [API dependency recipe](../recipes/creating-an-api-dependency.md).

 ## Passing Dependencies To Children

 You might have noticed a problem with the approach outlined above: how do you pass these dependencies down to any `ComponentWithEffects` which are far further down the React component tree?